Circlejerking?

 My Story on Animal Dicks

-Posted a week agoAight, for those who are close to me, the only dick I like and obsess over are humanoid cocks.
+Posted 2 months agoAight, for those who are close to me, the only dick I like and obsess over are humanoid cocks.

 I was schooling in Beijing, China as a kid (early 2000s) when I accidentally spotted two stray dogs mating.
 That red rocket of a penis frightened and disgusted 8 year old me so much that even to this day, I always see canine penises as some tumour that will explode.
 While I have better coping mechanisms now, I still get a sharp reaction in my testicles imagining my balls exploding whenever I see non-humanoid penises.